Gemelli DiVersi

-Gemelli DiVersi is an Italian hip hop group, best known for their hit single "Mary".
+Gemelli DiVersi is an Italian hip hop group, best known for their 2003 hit single "Mary".

 Biography

 Gemelli DiVersi formed in 1997 in Milan when two Italian rap crews, La Cricca and Rima Nel Cuore, merged.
 Their first single was 1998's "Un attimo ancora", rapped over a sample of Pooh's "Dammi solo un minuto".
 The song and the accompanying album were hits in Italy, and the group subsequently made an appearance in a Coca-Cola commercial.
 4x4, their sophomore release, followed in 2000, and the group toured with Eros Ramazzotti.

-In 2002, they returned with the album Fuego and the single "Mary", which became a massive hit in Italy, charting for eight months.
+In 2002, they returned with their fourth studio album Fuego and its lead single "Mary", which became a massive hit in Italy, charting for eight months.
 In 2003, the group was named Best Italian Act at the MTV Europe Music Awards.
 They appeared at Live 8 in Italy in 2005 and starred in their own MTV Italy show called Pimp My Wheels, based on Pimp My Ride.
-In 2007 they released the album Boom! and in 2009 they released Senza Fine : Greatest Hits 98-09, featuring all their singles along with four new songs.
+In 2007 they released the album Boom! and in 2009 they released Senza fine 98–09 – The Greatest Hits, featuring all their singles along with four new songs.